• Skip to primary navigation

 Looking for a savory appetizer to make for St. Patrick's Day?
 Try these Shamrock Shaped Snack Crisps, they'll impress your friends and are great to use on any dip!

-As I looked at the picture of her mozzarella hearts, not only was I impressed with this 9-year-old girl’s elegant plating, but I was inspired by her addition of parsley on her pastries.
+As I looked at the picture of her mozzarella hearts, not only was I impressed with this 9-year-old girl's elegant plating, but I was inspired by her addition of parsley to her pastries.

 I knew in that instant that with a little more parsley, I could transform this idea into a St. Patrick’s Day-themed appetizer.